 Andexanet alfa is a recombinant modified factor Xa protein approved by the FDA in May 2018 for the reversal of apixaban and rivaroxaban in patients with life-threatening or uncontrolled bleeding.

-Factor XA inhibitors have been shown to be as effective as warfarin with a better safety profile in terms of bleeding.
+Factor Xa inhibitors have demonstrated effectiveness as warfarin with a better safety profile in terms of bleeding.
 They are also convenient in that less routine blood monitoring is required than with the use of warfarin.
-However, emergency room visits and hospital admissions for bleeding due to factor XA inhibitors have risen with increasing use of these agents.
-Andexanet alfa is the first FDA approved reversal agent for factor XA inhibitors.
-It is not currently approved for the reversal of edoxaban, fondaparinux, or low-molecular-weight heparins due to lack of sufficient data in patients on these agents.
+However, emergency room visits and hospital admissions for bleeding due to factor Xa inhibitors have risen with increasing use of these agents.
+Andexanet alfa is the first FDA approved reversal agent for factor Xa inhibitors.
+It does not currently have approval for the reversal of edoxaban, fondaparinux, or low-molecular-weight heparins due to a lack of sufficient data in patients on these agents.

-Andexanet alfa was approved as breakthrough therapy and as an orphan drug based on the results of two phase 3 trials, annexa-A and annexa-R. These trials evaluated the efficacy and safety of andexanet alfa in reversing of apixaban and rivaroxaban, respectively, in healthy volunteers.
-The FDA also considered the interim results of an on-going trial, ANNEXA-4, which analyzed reversal of apixaban, rivaroxaban, edoxaban or enoxaparin in patients presenting with acute major bleeding within 18 hours of the last dose of a factor XA inhibitor.
+Andexanet alfa received approval as a breakthrough therapy and as an orphan drug based on the results of two phase 3 trials, ANNEXA-A and ANNEXA-R. These trials evaluated the efficacy and safety of andexanet alfa in reversing of apixaban and rivaroxaban, respectively, in healthy volunteers.
+The FDA also considered the interim results of an on-going trial, ANNEXA-4, which analyzed reversal of apixaban, rivaroxaban, edoxaban, or enoxaparin in patients presenting with major acute bleeding within 18 hours of the last dose of a factor Xa inhibitor.